uwlryoung/note-taker/README.md

   Emtpy Notes - Save icon will not appear.
 Click on note to the left to render the saved note.
   ![Empty Note](/assets/11-express-homework-demo-01.png)

   Save Button appears when you type in both the note title and text.
-Click on the + symbol to clear the note.
+Click on the + symbol to clear the note and start over.
   ![Filled Note](/assets/11-express-homework-demo-02.png)